-As you may expect, those in the A range are deemed to be the most creditworthy and those below that are deemed to be less and less creditworthy.
+As you may expect, those in the A range are deemed to be the most creditworthy.
+Those below that are deemed to be less and less creditworthy.
 Each letter range has multiple options, each with it’s own standard of creditworthiness.
-Let’s examine how this all works.

 On the other end, the lowest rating is D, at which the borrower must pay high interest due to the risk of non-payment.
-Some investors are willing to take on this risk in order to receive high interest payments, so there is still a market out there for such debt (usually referred to as “junk” or “high yield”).
+Some investors are willing to take on this risk in order to receive high interest payments.
+So there is still a market out there for such debt (usually referred to as “junk” or “high yield”).

 As a result of the benefits of being a AAA-rated borrower and the costs of being a lower-rated borrower, AAA is the rating any borrower should hope for.
 The following countries currently have a AAA rating: